 - Telecommunications: developing teleworking while encouraging and enabling the use of telephone and videoconferencing to cut down on employee travel.

 |Reduced emissions in relation to BL (*)||25,154||22,189||21,405||9,797||5,521||Base Line (BL)|

 Countries included: Spain, Argentina, Brazil, Chile, Colombia, USA, Mexico, Puerto Rico and Turkey.

 Scope 1 (natural gas, building diesel, fuel for company vehicles);

 Scope 3 (paper consumption, emissions avoided by recycling of paper and business trips (Spain only).

-We are also signatories of the Paris Pledge for Action initiative signed by some the largest companies in the world at the Paris summit (COP21), and members of the Geneva Association, a think tank bringing together major insurance companies worldwide and that has created a working group specifically dedicated to contributions that the insurance industry can make to prevent climate change.
+We are also adhered to the Paris Pledge for Action initiative, which was signed by some of the leading companies worldwide at the Paris Summit (COP21) and members of the Geneva Association, a think tank that brings together the world’s leading insurance companies and that has created a specific task team to explore how the insurance sector can do more to prevent climate change.